-In 2013 the precocity of the Sauvignon was a more determining asset than usual, because the grapes were able to achieve full maturity before the botrytis started to develop seriously.
-The low vigour of the vines, linked to their age (35 years) and the terroir as well as to the low yield, equally contributed to preventing the rot from spreading quickly, although Sauvignon is usually prone to it.
-Previously the cool and very dry August, greatly contributed to the success of this vintage by enabling the grapes to ripen stress-free, and under conditions that preserved both their acidity and their aromatic expression.
+In 2013 the precocity of the Sauvignon was a more of an asset than usual because the grapes were able to achieve full maturity before the botrytis started to seriously develop.
+The low vigour of the vines which is linked to their age (35 years) and the terroir, as well as the low yield equally contributed to preventing the rot from spreading quickly, even though Sauvignon is usually prone to it.
+Prior to this, the cool and very dry August greatly contributed to the success of this vintage by enabling the grapes to ripen stress-free and under conditions that preserved both their acidity and their aromatic expression.

 The particularly cool temperatures at the end of winter and into spring delayed the shooting and then the flowering by a good ten days compared to the average.
 And as it also rained a lot during this period, the flowering was slow and the formation of the grapes difficult which caused a generalised “millerandage” and a bad problem of “coulure” - falling of underdeveloped fruit - in the Merlots.
 This latter phenomenon turned out to be more moderate for the Cabernets.
 Straightaway, we knew that the 2013 vintage wouldn’t be plentiful…

 Fortunately, the summer drought enabled the grapes to catch up some of their lateness: at the moment of changing colour, we didn’t find the same heterogeneity as at the moment of flowering.
 It is also possible that their low quantity accentuated the catching up.
 At the beginning of September hope was growing for a harvest, certainly small, but that seemed to be ripening under excellent conditions.